Busco un Pueblo

 Busco Un Pueblo (English: I am Searching for A City) is the thirteenth studio album by Puerto Rican-American salsa singer-songwriter Víctor Manuelle released on November 21, 2011 on Sony Music.
 It contains two singles.
-"Si Tu Me Besas" was released on October 9, 2011 as the first official single and "Ella Lo Que Quiere Es Salsa" was released on January 21, 2012, it features Voltio and Jowell & Randy.
+"Si Tu Me Besas" was released on October 9, 2011 as the first official single and "Ella Lo Que Quiere Es Salsa" was released on January 21, 2012, it features Julio Voltio and Jowell & Randy.
 A deluxe edition was released on January 24, 2012 featuring five bonus tracks.
 The Album Cover is a reference to the famous Uncle Sam poster.